moddroid94/onthespot/docs/USAGE.md

 ## 6. Saving Your Configuration

 - **Apply Changes**
   - After adjusting any settings, click the 'Save Settings' button to apply your changes.

-> [!IMPORTANT]
-> Some configuration changes may require restarting the app to take effect.
+Some configuration changes may require restarting the app to take effect.